airabutler/Interactive-World-Map/README.md

 This project was generated with Angular CLI version 16.2.9.

+## Installation

+1. Ensure you have Node.js and npm installed on your machine.
+2. Clone this repository to your local machine.
+3. Navigate to the project directory in your terminal.
+4. Run the following command to install project dependencies:

 ## Development server

 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.